friendlyarm/install-opencv-on-friendlycore/README.md

 NanoPC M4
 NanoPC NEO4

-If you are using the s5p4418/s5p6818 development board, please checkout to the "opencv3.4" branch.
+If you are using the s5p4418/s5p6818 development board, please checkout to the "master" branch.

 ## Installation
 ***Note: OpenCV has been pre-installed in FriendlyCore/FriendlyDesktop (Version after 201905) and does not require manual installation.